valknight/MCBedrockDNSGuide/README.md

 If you have improvements/fixes (including typos/grammar - mine is likely appalling!) you wish to add to this guide, please make a pull request.

 If you want to report specific compatibility with platforms/versions not listed, please make an Issue, and report the platform, version of the game, and how well this trick works, and the guide can be updated with that information.

+## Further reading

+If you want to play using a Java server, check out [Geyser](https://github.com/GeyserMC/Geyser).
+It works well, and lets me play on Java servers while curled up in bed.

+If you want to have a server browser on Switch, check out [BedrockConnect](https://github.com/Pugmatt/BedrockConnect).
+It's great as it means at most you take out one of the built in servers, and lets you have many many more saved.
+It's also light enough to be ran on a Raspberry Pi without issues.